-A variety of interactive online training programs are available to assist applicators preparing for category exams.
-These courses also serve to expand training opportunities to areas of the state where on-site training is not feasible.
+- A variety of interactive online training programs are available to assist applicators preparing for category exams.
+These courses also serve to expand training opportunities to - areas of the state where on-site training is not feasible.

 The training modules are scripted, as well as voiced.
-Lessons are self-paced and can be finished in approximately 3 hours.
+Lessons are self-paced and can be completed in approximately 3 hours.
 Users can choose to finish them all at once or over the course of several days.
 Additionally, participants can review any of the previously accessed modules.
 Training modules cost \$15.

 During this reporting period, commercial applicators were able to prepare for the Plant Management, Grain Facility and Vegetable Crops category exams using online training courses.
+A new online training course for Demonstration and Research was published spring 2017.